thechashi/academic-kickstart/content/authors/admin/_index.md

 ## About Me

-Chashi Mahiul Islam is a Ph.D. candidate in Computer Science at Florida State University, focusing on the understanding, robustness, explainability, and interoperability of multimodal systems.
-His research spans enhancing security in vision-language navigation, improving large language model classifications, and identifying vulnerabilities in vision transformers for medical image analysis.
-With a strong background in Python, C/C++, and various machine learning frameworks, Chashi's work aims to advance the capabilities and reliability of AI systems.
+I am a Ph.D. candidate in Computer Science at Florida State University, focusing on the robustness, explainability, and interpretability of multimodal systems.
+My research spans various aspects of AI security, model vulnerabilities, and enhancing vision-language understanding.
+With a strong background in Python, C/C++, and various machine learning frameworks, my work aims to advance the capabilities and reliability of AI systems.